Understanding Education Discrimination

-Complaints received by OCR dealing with this law may involve ability grouping, disciplinary practices invoked by schools, the prevalence or acceptance of inter-district student transfers, school desegregation, housing concerns, and racial harassment, among many others.
+Complaints received by OCR may involve ability grouping, disciplinary practices invoked by schools, the prevalence or acceptance of inter-district student transfers, school desegregation, housing concerns, and racial harassment, among many others.

-According to the Department of Education, the introduction of Title VI is beginning to appear to be having a positive effect.
+According to the Department of Education, Title VI has a positive effect.

 Title IX of the Education Amendments of 1972

 This federal law prohibits sex discrimination in educational institutions that receive federal financial grants or assistance.
-Violations of this law may include such issues as treatment of pregnant students, equal opportunity to participate in athletic programs, and sexual harassment, among others.
+Violations of this law may include the treatment of pregnant students, equal opportunity to participate in athletic programs, and sexual harassment, among others.

-As with Title VI, the introduction of Title IX is appearing to have a positive effect on eradicating sex discrimination in education:
+Title IX appears to have a positive effect on eradicating sex discrimination in education: